 Immobilizer Delete for many VW and Audi cars with Bosch ECUs (please note: some Siemens ECUs are not supported, please contact us for availability)

-kermatdi.com offers an immobilizer defeat service for all VW/Audi (VAG) cars.
-This requires sending the ECU to our service center in Utah.
+Kermatdi.com offers an immobilizer defeat service for all VW/Audi (VAG) cars.
+This requires sending the ECU to our service center (please note this is not the Colorado address on the website) You will be sent the address when this product is purchased in the email confirmation.

 Most ECU's are $159 although some ECU's may require an extra charge.
 Cloning service is also possible on most models.